 There are three critical aspects of commercial building winterization: energy savings, occupant comfort and disaster prevention.
 Wherever you’re located, building winterization should figure into your annual budget.
 Ignore it, and you’ll find some unpleasant surprises included with your annual expenses.

 As a building manager, it’s your job to make sure the three critical aspects of winterization are all addressed before the temperatures begin to drop.
-Heating installation experts discuss these three aspects in this post.
+Our HVAC experts discuss these three aspects in this post.

 Whatever the size of your building or the scope of your operations, budgets are of the utmost importance.
 This means you can’t take energy use for granted.
 To save on energy, your heating system should be highly efficient, and the heating requirements of every room should be addressed separately.
 After all, not all rooms are the same size, and some are used more often than others by a larger number of people.